 In what follows, I will first provide the root denotation of each type of complex question (Sect.
 6.1) and revisit the definition of answerhood (Sect.
 6.2).
 Next, I will show how to derive each of these root denotations compositionally (Sects.
 6.3 and 6.4).
-Finally, Sect.
-6.5 will summarize the proposal.
+Finally, a summary (Sect.
+6.5) concludes the presentation.